 Save time with scripting

-- Keep in mind… The more time you spend scripting your survey taking into account the translation process, the better the resulting translations will be.
+Keep in mind, the more time you spend scripting your survey taking into account the translation process, the better the resulting translations will be.
 Not only will it help to streamline costs and timings, but the more natural the translation sounds, the more easily understood it will be by respondents.
-This in turn will improve the survey results and keep end clients happy.
+This in turn will improve the survey results.

 For your monthly round up of best articles and translation tips!